Indonesian language: Stress

 Indonesian has light stress that falls on either the final or penultimate syllable, depending on regional variations as well as the presence of the schwa (//ə//) in a word.
 It is generally the penultimate syllable that is stressed, unless its vowel is a schwa //ə//.
 If the penult has a schwa, then stress usually moves to the final syllable.

 However, there is some disagreement among linguists over whether stress is phonemic (unpredictable), with some analyses suggesting that there is no underlying stress in Indonesian.

 Rhythm

 The classification of languages based on rhythm can be problematic.
 Nevertheless, acoustic measurements suggest that Indonesian has more syllable-based rhythm than British English, even though doubts remain about whether the syllable is the appropriate unit for the study of Malay prosody.

 Grammar

-Word order in Indonesian is generally subject-verb-object (SVO), similar to that of most modern European languages as well as English.
+Word order in Indonesian is generally subject-verb-object (SVO), similar to that of most modern European languages including English.
 However, considerable flexibility in word ordering exists, in contrast with languages such as Japanese or Korean, for instance, which always end clauses with verbs.
 Indonesian, while allowing for relatively flexible word orderings, does not mark for grammatical case, nor does it make use of grammatical gender.